Linaro/lava/doc/v2/writing-tests.rst

-A test job may consist of several LAVA test definitions and multiple deployments, but this flexibility needs to be balanced against the complexity of the job and the ways to analyse the results.
+A test job may consist of several LAVA test definitions and multiple deployments, but this flexibility needs to be balanced against the complexity of the job and the ways to analyze the results.

-As with all things in automation, the core principles of best practice can be summarised as:
+As with all things in automation, the core principles of best practice can be summarized as:

 #.
 Start small